oemof/tespy/docs/tespy_modules/networks.rst

 - Sometimes, the fluid property database does not find a specific fluid property in the initialisation process, have you specified the values in the correct unit?
 - Also, fluid property calculation might fail, if the fluid propagation failed.
 Provide starting values for the fluid composition, especially, if you are using drums, merges and splitters.
-- A linear dependency in the jacobian matrix due to bad parameter settings stops the calculation (overdetermining one variable, while missing out on another).
+- A linear dependency in the Jacobian matrix due to bad parameter settings stops the calculation (overdetermining one variable, while missing out on another).
 - A linear dependency in the Jacobian matrix due to bad starting values stops